 Clear Lake Sedation Dentistry - Sleep Dentist

 Visiting the dentist is an experience that invokes anxiety for some.
 But not visiting the dentist can lead to severe oral health problems, and even affect your overall health.
 This is why our dental team is happy to offer sedation dentistry in Clear Lake.
 We are one of the few offices in the Webster area that provide this sleep dentistry option, so you can enjoy a relaxing dental visit and receive the treatment you need comfortably.
-By offering both nitrous and IV sedation, our team ensures patients receive comprehensive care and remain at ease.
+By offering both nitrous and oral conscious sedation, our team ensures patients receive comprehensive care and remain at ease.

 A significant number of Americans do not visit the dentist for regular checkups because they are too fearful or suffer from dental anxiety.
 Sedation dentistry offers an excellent way to provide a safe, anxiety-free, dental experience to those who are afraid of the dentist.